Belton Court: Abandonment and future uncertainty

 In January 2023, ShineHarmony released an updated plan that called for a large scale residential development be constructed on the 36.9-acre parcel.
 The plan calls for the demolition of 85% of the mansion and the construction of over 350 housing units on the property.
-The development- referred as “Belton Court Village"- would also contain pocket parks, civic buildings, and small commercial spaces.
-The plan received overwhelmingly backlash from Barrington residents and town officials; preservation advocates blasted the plan for its proposed demolition of Belton Court.
+The development- referred to as “Belton Court Village"- would also contain pocket parks, civic buildings, and small commercial spaces.
+The plan received overwhelming backlash from Barrington residents and town officials; preservation advocates blasted the plan for its proposed demolition of Belton Court.

 In March 2023, the town of Barrington unanimously approved a proposition to sell town property at the former Carmelite Monastery and use the proceeds to offset the acquisition of the former Barrington College property.
-As proposed, the grounds surrounding Belton Court would be converted into new athletic fields and a recreation center; additionally, a dedicated non-profit would be formed to manage the preservation and reuse of the Belton Court mansion.
+As proposed, the grounds surrounding Belton Court would be converted into new athletic fields and a recreation center; however, this would not be pursued.

+On January 19, 2024, Belton Court has been abated and is being prepared for demolition; demolition would commence once the proper permits are approved by the town of Barrington.
+On March 5, 2024, Shine Harmony Holdings presented a revised master plan that reiterated prior proposals; this plan was once again criticized by town officials and residents.
+Approval of a master plan is a requisite before any demolition can take place.

+As of May 5, 2025, Belton Court still stands, with no new demolition permit filed.